britinimalloy/ReturnOfTheBusmall/md/techncial-requirements-day-11.md

 * Display images in side-by-side format

 * ### ClickHandler function to handle clicking of image and record:
-* For each image displayed, update the number of times it has been shown
 * For each image clicked, update the number of times it has been clicked.

-* Stop user at 25 clicks
+* Stop user at 25 clicks by removing click event handler